Frequently Asked Questions

 - Liebman Legal Inc., 1 Westmount Square #350, Montreal, QC, H3Z 2P9, Attn: Moe F. Liebman.

 You do not have to pay the lawyers working on these class actions any money.
-The lawyers will be paid from the money collected in the class actions.
-The courts will be asked to decide how much the lawyers will be paid.Back To Top
+The lawyers were paid from the money collected in the class actions, in an amount approved by the courts.Back To Top

 What if I have more questions?